 - Add the sugar all at once and stir in.
 Stir constantly to bring to a second rolling boil that can't be stirred down.
 Boil a full minute again.

 - Remove from the heat.
 Skim off the foam and discard.
 Fill the jam jars.
 Leave about 1/2 inch of space between the jam and the top of the jar.
+You will need 9 half-pint mason jars.

 - Put the jars in a water bath canner.
 Cover the jars with water and bring to a boil in a water bath canner.
 Boil the jars for 20 minutes.
 Remove the jars from the water and let them cool completely.